-- The proposed areas identified for redevelopment in the exhibited draft largely remain unchanged from the exhibited draft and the 2010 and 2012 Trust endorsed drafts. - The number of camping sites originally proposed has been reduced by three (3) providing a total number of forty-nine (49) camping sites. - Cabin accommodation has been scaled back to accommodate an increase in tourist van sites and motor home sites as well as space for new barbeque facilities and landscape areas.
-The number of cabins increases by four (4) to a total of thirty-nine (39). - The number of tourist van sites has increase by fifteen (15).
-The total number of tourist van sites is seventy-two (72), twenty (20) of which will have ensuite facilities - Increased areas for open space including barbeque, picnic space and landscaping. - Increase area for recreational facilities including spaces for playgrounds, indoor and outdoor recreation facilities. - Holiday van sites have been reduced by sixty-one (61) with the overall percentage of sites now available for holiday vans representing 61.2% or twohundred & fifty-four (254). - Upgrade the pool and southern amenities blocks and replace the northern amenities & laundry facility with a new amenities block to increase capacity and efficiency. - Improve park amenity with street lighting, road resurfacing, resurfacing and upgrade the swimming pool and develop a new playground area. - Extend CCTV network and improve security and pedestrian safety. - Contribution to the possible establishment of new car parking facilities off Marine Drive to improve parking capacity for the beach and visitors to the holiday park. - Establish a consultative panel consisting of Park Management, members of the Port Stephens Caravan and Campers Association and other holiday van owners.
-The purpose of the panel to guide the implementation and communication strategy for the staged development phases within the Plan of Management together with the implementation of operational changes. - References to operational matters have been removed from the Plan and will be addressed through the consultative committee and managed in accordance with the standard operating procedures. - An additional drawing (C-04) is included that depicts each phase of development and the areas affected. - Alterations to Reserved Crown Land and establishment of Reserve Trust as Notified in the NSW Government Gazette No 90
+- The proposed areas identified for redevelopment within the Park in the 2010 and 2012 Trust endorsed drafts remain mostly unchanged. - Cabin accommodation has been scaled back to accommodate new camping sites and increase the area set aside for recreational facilities.
+The total number of cabin sites is now forty-one (41) and camping sites is eight (8) - The inclusion of a second amenities to service tourist van sites in the eastern part of the Park

+- The number of tourist van sites has increase by seven (7) to eighty-two (82) twelve (12) of these sites will have ensuite facilities. - Increased areas for open space including barbeque, picnic space and landscaping. - Increase area for the recreational precinct including space for a pool, and upgraded indoor/outdoor recreation facilities. - During the implementation of the Plan holiday van sites will be reduced by thirty-one (31) to establish one precinct of ten (10) sites, the overall percentage of sites available for holiday vans represents 7.0%. - Improve park amenity and security with street lighting, fencing, and extend CCTV network. - Overall the planned park layout at the completion of the proposed development phases will consist of eighty-two (82) tourist van sites, twelve (12) with ensuites, ten (10) holiday van sites, eight (8) camp sites and forty-one (41) cabin/villas providing a combined total of one hundred and forty-one (141) tourist sites. - Establish a park specific implementation panel consisting of Park Management, members of the Port Stephens Caravan and Campers Association and other holiday van owners.
+The purpose of the panel to guide the implementation and communication strategy for the staged development phases within the Plan of Management. - An additional Drawing C-04 is included that depicts each phase of development and the areas affected. - Alterations to Reserved Crown Land as notified in the NSW Government Gazette No.118 - Establishment of Reserve Trust as notified in the NSW Government Gazette No.90